Is Your 10-Year-Old Furnace Wasting Your Money?

 You can look at your old AC unit’s SEER Rating and tonnage and use our calculator to figure out how much you could save per month with a new unit with a higher energy rating.
 You can also look at the same figures for heating by finding your old unit AFUE and comparing it to a more efficient unit.

 Here are a few tips on how to choose which AC system is right for you!

-The Annualized Fuel Utilization Efficiency, also known as the AFUE, is the standard in which a furnace’s efficiency is measured.
-AFUE is based on percent of heat produced for every dollar of fuel consumed.
-Like calculating miles per gallon on your car, the SEER and AFUE ratios are a maximum efficiency rating that depends on several variables.
+The Annualized Fuel Utilization Efficiency, also known as the AFUE, is the standard by which a furnace’s efficiency is measured.
+AFUE is based on the percent of heat produced for every dollar of fuel consumed.
+Like calculating miles per gallon on your car, the SEER and AFUE ratios are maximum efficiency rating that depends on several variables.

 SEER ratings range in value from a minimum of 13-14 SEER to a maximum of 21-25 SEER.
 AFUE ratings range from a minimum of 60 AFUE to 95 AFUE.
 The higher the SEER/ AFUE rating, the higher the energy efficiency you will be provided.

 It’s important to understand the variables like the size of your home and your HVAC system when deciding which rating is right for you.

 Calculating the correct heating and cooling system size for your home can make a world of difference when it comes to energy efficiency.
 If your AC is too small for your home, it can cost you a lot more utility bills to cool it down.
 A proper calculation is measured in “tonnage.”
 A ton is a measure of the air conditioner’s ability to cool.

 Other factors like location, insulation, and square footage will help decide what size AC your home needs.
 A professional HVAC technician can help in this process and determine what system will work for your home.

 What To Look For in an AC Company